yufanghou/yufanghou.github.io/_pages/teaching.md

 {% include base_path %}

+- 2025 Introduction to Natual Language Processing (Lecture), IT:U Austria

 - 2023-2024 Foundations of Language Technology (Lecture), TU Darmstadt
   - We organized a course shared task on evaluating LLM Output for clinical questions, which focuses on evaluating the output of Large Language Models (LLMs) in generating harmful answers to health-related clinical questions.
 We describe the task design considerations and report the feedback we received from the students in [this paper](https://aclanthology.org/2024.teachingnlp-1.11.pdf).